-I mean, sales is all about generating revenue… so aren’t they just the same thing? 🤔
+The sales team is all about generating revenue, so aren’t they just the same thing?🤔

 While there are some similarities between the functions, there are also a lot of key differences between RevOps and sales ops.
 Let’s dive into the underlying functions and goals of revenue operations vs sales operations!